 It is true to state that pedigree Whippet Racing in the UK is popular, most clubs are for Whippets only, some build their track each week across playing fields and 150 yards (138 m) straight is the most popular racing distance.
 The WCRA Championships have been held four times a year, two meeting are on the straight 150 yards (138m) track and the other two over 240 yards (222 m) bends.
 These meetings are in 2lb (1 kg) weight groups, between 16-32lbs (7-15 kg) with all bitches under the 20 inches (50 cm) limit and dogs under 21 inches (53 cm).
 The bitches and dogs run together in the races.
 In recent times over 200 whippets have raced at this type of meeting.
 Professional Greyhound racing is in decline, with a number of stadiums closing.
 The recent lost of the east London, Walthamstowe stadium (now part of the development for the 2012 Olympic Games) where we have seen 4000 spectators eating in the restaurants and watch Whippets race for charity, organised by me, is now only part of our sports history.
 Is it possible that the new facilities built for the London Olympics in 2012 may well be converted to host dog racing in the future?
 We wait and see.

 The aim of owners is to win the Championship weight group that their Whippet runs in.
-Below are the winners of the Last Championship Weight Groups which was held at Moreton in Marsh on Sunday, 6th October 2013.
-The distance was over 260 yards on a bends track.
+Below are the winners of the Last Championship Weight Groups which was held at Maidstone on Sunday, 16th August 2015.
+The distance was over 180 yards on a straight track.
 The complete results can be found under Championships tag on this site.